SchelleyYuki/m1-test/README.md

 /Library/Java/JavaVirtualMachines/zulu-16.jdk
 ```

-Update on 12/15/2020: the tests will be more fair if you use Zulu JDK (with the _same_ version) in _both_ M1 Mackbook Air and i9 Macbook Pro.
+(Update on 12/15/2020: the tests will be more fair if you use Zulu JDK (with the _same_ version) in _both_ M1 Mackbook Air and i9 Macbook Pro.
 In my orignal tests I was using non-Zulu JDK in my i9 Macbook Pro.
-Earlier today I installed Zulu Java 8 on _both_ computers and tested again, and the results were highly consistent with the final result I showed in my video.
+Earlier today I installed Zulu Java 8 on _both_ computers and tested again, and the results were highly consistent with the final result I showed in my video)

 Next, checkout a Java repo, like "Apache Commons Lang".
 ```